We finish off the accessories to enhance your playmats environment this week, by adding some trees from the Crochet Dinosaur Series.

 Dinosaur PlaymatWe will make the accessories for the playmat (trees and moutains) over the next two weeks, but for this week we will just focus on the playmat itself.
 I made it 24″ square, but you could easily increase the size by adding more rows to increase the length, or adding multiples of 4 to the starting chain to increase the width.

 To get your FREE pattern for this week only, click on the Dinosaur Playmat link.
-It will be available until 26/09/2017.
-If you miss it or any of the patterns in this series, then you can purchase the ‘Crochet Dinosaur eBook’ here.

 I hope you enjoy making the playmat for the dinosaurs to play on.
 Join me next week when we will be adding a volcano.